EPDs Are the Future of the Building Industry, Whether You Like It or Not

 Receive continuing education credit for reading this feature on EPDs.
 Please note that all the shorter pieces must be read for credit.

-The American Institute of Architects (AIA) has approved this course for 1 LU/HSW.
 The Green Building Certification Institute (GBCI) has approved this course for 1 CE hour towards the LEED Credential Maintenance Program.
 The International Living Future Institute (ILFI) has approved this course for 1 LFA hour.

 Upon completing this course, participants will be able to: